questdb/questdb/README.md

 garbage collection.

 QuestDB implements SQL, and augments it for time-series.
-It exposes a Postgres Wire protocol, a high-performance HTTP API, and even supports ingestion with Influx Line Protocol.
+It exposes a Postgres wire protocol, a high-performance REST API, and even supports ingestion with InfluxDB line protocol.
 It supports both relational and time-series joins, which makes it easy to correlate data over time.
 Writes are durably committed to disk, meaning that the data is safe, yet instantly accessible.